BigOyayubi/MessagePackReader/README.md

 # MiniMessagePack

-simple and typeless MessagePack Reader for C#.
+simple and nongeneric MessagePack Reader for C#.

 # References